Support the young people striking for the climate

 Communicate the severity of the crisis, and need to take action now, to the public

 Reduce the voting age to 16

-On 15th March the second UK Youth Strike 4 Climate will take place - as part of a global day of action across at least 85 countries.
+On 15th March the second UK Youth Strike 4 Climate took place - as part of a global day of action across at least 100 countries.
+The next strike is planned for 12th April.
 It’s a very exciting moment.
 But for this movement to win, it needs all of us to get active.

 Here are three things you can do to support the upcoming youth strike:

 Schools can decide whether to treat absences as learning outside the classroom, instead of punishing young people for standing up for their beliefs.
 Here’s a suggested letter you could send to your local school’s headteacher urging them to do so:

 As someone living near to [name of school], I’m writing to you to explain why I support the Youth Strike 4 Climate movement, and to ask you to treat any students absences associated with these protests as learning outside the classroom.